Practical and accurate density functionals for transition-metal heterogeneous catalysis: Abstract

 \section{Abstract}

-Density functional theory (DFT) has been critical towards our current atomistic understanding of catalysis on transition-metal surfaces.
-It has opened new paradigms in rational catalyst design, predicting fundamental properties, like the adsorption energy and reaction barriers, linked to catalytic performance.
-However, such applications depend sensitively on the predictive accuracy of DFT and achieving experimental-level reliability, so-called transition-metal chemical accuracy ($\SI{13}{\kjmol}$), remains challenging for present density functional approximations (DFAs) or even methods beyond DFT.
-We introduce a new framework for designing DFAs tailored towards studying molecules adsorbed on transition-metal surfaces, building upon recent developments in non-self-consistent DFAs.
-We propose two functionals within this framework, demonstrating that transition-metal chemical accuracy can be achieved across a diverse set of 39 adsorption reactions while delivering consistent performance for 17 barrier heights.
-Moreover, we show that these non-self-consistent DFAs address qualitative failures that challenge current self-consistent DFAs, such as CO adsorption on Pt(111) and graphene on Ni(111).
-The resulting functionals are computationally practical and compatible with existing DFT codes, with scripts and workflows provided to use them.
-Looking ahead, this framework establishes a path toward developing more accurate and sophisticated DFAs for computational heterogeneous catalysis and beyond.
+Density functional theory (DFT) underpins modern atomistic simulations of transition-metal surfaces.
+It can predict key properties linked to catalytic performance, such as adsorption energies and barrier heights, enabling new paradigms in rational catalyst design.
+These applications require reliable density functionals, however achieving transition-metal chemical accuracy (\SI{13}{\kjmol}) on these properties remains challenging.
+We introduce a framework for designing new functionals tailored to catalytic processes on transition-metal surfaces, building on recent non-self-consistent approaches.
+Within this framework, we develop a hybrid and a double-hybrid functional that achieve unprecedented accuracy, with the latter reaching transition-metal chemical accuracy on average across 39 experimental adsorption reactions.
+In addition, both functionals demonstrate balanced performance for 17 barrier heights and correct qualitative failures of standard functionals, including CO adsorption on Pt(111) and graphene on Ni(111).
+They are computationally efficient, readily integrated into existing DFT codes, and supported by open-source workflows to facilitate adoption.
+More broadly, this framework provides a systematic route towards improved functionals for heterogeneous catalysis and complex materials.